Publication and Access Information

 1. Department of Health Annual Report

-The Department of Health Annual Report 2010/2011 is available for free access on electronic copy.
+The Department of Health Annual Report 2016/2017 is available for free access to electronic copy.
 Apart from reporting on various activities undertaken by the Department, other useful information including health indicators, statistics on major health problems and notifiable infectious diseases are also presented in the Report.

 2. Department of Health Environmental Report

 3. Strategy and Action Plan to Prevent and Control Non-communicable Diseases in Hong Kong

 Since 2008, the Government has launched a strategic framework to prevent and control non-communicable diseases (NCD) and has set up a high-level Steering Committee (SC) chaired by the Secretary for Health, to deliberate on and oversee the overall roadmap for implementation.
 Three working groups were set up, with two focusing on promotion of healthy diet, physical activity and reduction of alcohol-related harm.
 To combat the threat posed by NCD and in line with WHO’s "Global Action Plan for the Prevention and Control of NCD 2013-2020", the SC, in 2018, formulated and endorsed the "This link will open in a new windowTowards 2025: Strategy and Action Plan to Prevent and Control Non-communicable Diseases in Hong Kong", which defines a set of 9 local NCD targets to be achieved by 2025.

 - Year 2015: Action Plan to Strengthen Prevention of Unintentional Injuries in Hong Kong

 - Year 2011: Action Plan to Reduce Alcohol-related Harm in Hong Kong